adejonghm/python-sample-apps/2.Web_Mapping/README.md

 ## Generate the Map

-- Install the Folium library:

-  `pip install folium`

-- Install Pandas library:
+- Install Folium and Pandas libraries:

-  `pip install pandas`
+  `pip install folium pandas`

 - Run the script: